comaps/website/content/download/index.de.md

 weight: 10
 ---

-Das erste Release der App steht jetzt als APK-Download bereit!
-Wir arbeiten noch an Versionen für F-Droid, den Google Play Store und den iOS App Store, bitte dranbleiben!
+CoMaps is available on F-Droid and as an APK download now!
+We are still working on publishing on the Google Play Store and iOS App Store as well, please stay tuned!